Archbold Criminal Pleading, Evidence and Practice

-Archbold Criminal Pleading, Evidence and Practice (usually called simply Archbold) is the leading practitioners' text for criminal lawyers in England and Wales and several other common law jurisdictions around the world.
+Archbold Criminal Pleading, Evidence and Practice (usually called simply Archbold) is a leading practitioners' text book for the practice of criminal law in the Crown Court of England and Wales.
+It is also referred to and used in several other common law jurisdictions around the world.

-It has been in publication since 1822, when it was first written by John Frederick Archbold, and is currently published by Sweet & Maxwell, a subsidiary of Thomson Reuters.
+Archbold has been in publication since 1822, when it was first written by John Frederick Archbold.
+It is currently published by Sweet & Maxwell, a subsidiary of Thomson Reuters.
 Forty-three revisions were published prior to 1992 and since then it has been published annually.
 Its authority is such that it is often quoted in court.

-The team of authors is made up of experienced barristers, KCs and judges.
+The team of authors is made up of experienced solicitors, barristers, King's Counsel and judges.

 Editors

-Magistrates' courts

-As far as it covers procedure and practice, Archbold refers to those of the Crown Court.
-A separate volume, Archbold Magistrates' Courts Criminal Practice covers the magistrates' courts.
-Archbold Magistrates' Courts Criminal Practice is now in its 19th edition.